tenzir/tenzir/web/docs/get-started.md

 </details>

 This was just a quick tour.
 The [user guides](user-guides.md) cover a lot more material.

-Next, we'll explain how to deploy a node so that you can work with your own data.
+Ready to bring your data to the table?
+Then continue reading to learn how to deploy your own node.

 ## Onboard your own node